letp1985/eu-farmbook/api-case-studies/g4ae/readme.md

-# ResAlliance integration with EU-FarmBook API
+# G4AE integration with EU-FarmBook API

-This python project is an example of how to integrate the ResAlliance platform with the EU-FarmBook API.
+This python project is an example of how to integrate the G4AE platform with the EU-FarmBook API.

 The folder structure is as follows:

 ```
-resalliance/
+g4ae/
 ├── api_interaction/
 │   ├── upload_knowledge_objects.py - This is the main file that interacts with the EU-FarmBook API
 │   ├── __init__.py